 In order to understand the aura of Aly Khan, we have to take a closer look at his body first.
-Apparently, back then many men wondered why Aly Khan was so successful with women, when they met him for the first time.
-Although his is not an unpleasant looking man, he is anything but remarkably handsome.
+Apparently, back then, many men wondered why Aly Khan was so successful with women when they met him for the first time.
+Although he is not an unpleasant looking man, he is anything but remarkably handsome.
 He was not tall at all, measuring a smidge less than 5’6” and weighing about 165 pounds, while his black hair was noticeably thinning in front.
-His voice was not deep but instead slightly high-pitched while his superb Oxford accent definitely made him appear favorably.
+His voice was not deep, but instead slightly high-pitched, while his superb Oxford accent definitely made him appear favorably.
 Aly Khan could not really be categorized by his appearance.
-A friend of his once explained: “When you see Aly in Karachi in Ismaili dress he looks like a Pakistani.
+A friend of his once explained, “When you see Aly in Karachi in Ismaili dress he looks like a Pakistani.
 In Paris he looks like a Frenchman.
 In Rome he could pass for any upper-class Italian.
-Even here in America Aly doesn’t look foreign.”
-Obviously, he had a very adaptable style, and generally he was never a disappointment but on one count: “Sartorially, he is no standout,” said an UN official.
+Even here in America, Aly doesn’t look foreign.”
+Obviously, he had a very adaptable style, and generally, he was never a disappointment but on one count, “Sartorially, he is no standout,” said an UN official.
 “His collar ends stick out.
 He is considered a poor dresser.”

 Now, collar ends are clearly not supposed to stick out, but let’s take a closer look at Aly Kahn’s clothes.

-In his 1936 wedding pictures he wears a 6×1 double breasted chalk stripe suit with a relatively high gorge and wide lapels.
-The jetted pockets are exactly leveled with the lowest pair of buttons and we can see some X-wrinkles which indicate that it is a little bit too tight.
+In his 1936 wedding pictures, he wears a 6×1 double breasted chalk stripe suit with a relatively high gorge and wide lapels.
+The jetted pockets are exactly leveled with the lowest pair of buttons and we can see some X-wrinkles, which indicate that it is a little bit too tight.
 Consequently, the front gaps a little bit.
 Maybe he had something in his pocket.
-His trousers seem just a tad baggy but I think one can observe that regularly.
+His trousers seem just a tad baggy, but I think one can observe that regularly.
 His shiny black shoes are perfectly fine, as is his tie knot.
-The boutonniere is gigantic, but given the width of the lapel in it is not obnoxious in size.
-His shirt seems to be a little bit too long reaching almost to the beginning of his thumb but otherwise, the collar is not gapping and overall he makes a good appearance.
+The boutonniere is gigantic, but given the width of the lapel, it is not obnoxious in size.
+His shirt seems to be a little bit too long, reaching almost to the beginning of his thumb, but otherwise, the collar is not gapping and overall he makes a good appearance.
 As a side note, the Aga Khan to his right it wearing a single breasted 2 button peaked lapel suit with both front buttons closed, which does not look very good in my opinion.
 He always had a preference for lighter colored suits, which certainly did not help to diminish his waistline.

 The next picture shows the young Aly Khan in a plain brown double breasted peaked lapel suit with a single breasted vest, of which the bottom vest button is worn undone.
 It is worn in combination with a plain colored white shirt, red tie and his moustache, he looks quite dapper in my opinion.
 The collar especially seems to fit splendidly.